Quick Start — Creating a New Client Project¶

 Build copies 301 baseline views

-First run takes 1-2 minutes — Umbraco installs automatically (unattended mode) and uSync imports 555+ content types, 666 data types, 142 dictionary items, and 36 templates.
+First run takes 1–2 minutes — Umbraco installs unattended and uSync imports 555+ content types, 666 data types, 142 dictionary items, and 36 templates.

 Open your browser: